bootcoder/jQueryIntro/README.md

 #### Why so awesome?

 - Plugins - Plugins - Plugins!
-[Awesome Javascript](https://github.com/sorrycc/awesome-javascript) Fantastic link on its own.
+  - Here's a fantastic JS link.
 But to the point about plugins, go ahead and search for ```jQuery```...
 Tip of the iceberg buddy.
+[Awesome Javascript](https://github.com/sorrycc/awesome-javascript)
 - Super easy to pick up.
 - Quickly grab those pesky lil divs tucked away in your DOM.
 - Looks great on the ol' resume.